-Permission for absence can only be given in highly exceptional circumstances and parents and carers must apply to the Head of School at least 2 weeks in advance using this form below; retrospective approval is not possible.
+Permission for absence can only be given in highly exceptional circumstances and parents and carers must apply to the Headteacher at least 2 weeks in advance using the form below; retrospective approval is not possible.

 No absence will be authorised during practice or public examination periods.
 We may ask Oxfordshire County Council to issue a penalty notice for a fine if students are taken out of school for an unauthorised purpose.